 Our research is concerned with increasing our knowledge of the human middle ear and cochlea based upon acoustic response testing in the ear canal.
-Such tests are inherently noninvasive and lend themselves to clinical utilization.
-One project examines new forms of otoacoustic emissions (OAE), which may provide a clearer understanding of mechanical processes on the basilar membrane.
-Particular emphasis has been placed on stimulus-frequency OAEs, which yield data similar to behavioral tests of hearing, and on measuring and interpreting transient-evoked OAEs at frequencies up to 16 kHz.
-A second project studies middle-ear mechanics using acoustical measurements and modeling.
-New screening and diagnostic tests of middle-ear function are in development that have clinical promise to improve assessment.
-Another project is studying models of auditory filter tuning based on minimum uncertainty in frequency and scale.
+Such tests are noninvasive and provide clinically relevant information.
+One project developed wideband acoustic reflectance as a measure of middle-ear function in infants and adults, which are obtained at either ambient pressure in the ear canal or in the form of a wideband tympanogram.
+A second project examines new forms of otoacoustic emissions (OAE), which may provide a clearer understanding of mechanical processes on the basilar membrane.
+Particular emphasis has been placed on stimulus-frequency OAEs and transient-evoked OAEs, which yield objective physiological data that correlates to behavioral tests of hearing.
+A third project studies models of middle-ear mechanics.
+New screening and diagnostic tests of middle-ear and cochlear function are under evaluation that have clinical promise to improve functional assessments across the age range.
+Our lab is also involved with research in the Center for Perception and Communication in Children (CPCC).

 A wideband (WB) test battery of aural acoustic tests may improve the screening and diagnosis of middle-ear and cochlear dysfunction.
 The battery addresses current limitations in newborn hearing screening (NHS) and diagnostic programs; it may help identify adult ototoxic hearing loss and diagnose middle-ear disease in patients receiving middle-ear surgery.
 Testing is performed over frequencies important for speech perception, and either at ambient pressure or using WB tympanometry.
 The WB acoustic reflex test measures an infant’s threshold to improve the accuracy of NHS programs.
 A click-evoked otoacoustic emission (OAE) test assesses cochlear function using an extended bandwidth relative to clinical tests.
 Research is underway to assess whether adding a WB test battery to the initial and follow-up NHS exams improves the accuracy of detecting sensorineural and conductive hearing loss.
 Middle-ear problems detected in the initial NHS exam may predict middle-ear dysfunction in the first year of life, including infants with cranial-facial anomalies and developmental delays.
 Extended-bandwidth OAE tests may help detect hearing loss in adult cystic-fibrosis patients receiving ototoxic medications.
 Research is in progress to evaluate the accuracy of WB tests in differential diagnoses of otoscleroris and ossicular discontinuity in adult surgery patients.
 More basic research concerns the non-invasive testing and modeling of middle-ear and cochlear mechanics in humans.